canonical/vanilla-framework/docs/patterns/labels.md

 <hr>

-Labels are static elements which you can apply to HTML elements to signify status, tags or any other information you find useful.
+Labels are static elements which you can apply to signify status, tags or any other information you find useful.

 <div class="p-notification--information">
   <p class="p-notification__response">